 Should I Convert My Electric Water Heater To Propane Gas?

 Beyond your furnace heating your home and your air conditioning keeping everyone cool, the most indispensable appliance in your North Carolina home is your water heater.
+Both electric and propane water heaters are popular in the Tar Heel State.

 With everybody staying home more than ever before, it’s only natural for people to ponder such questions as: should I convert my electric water heater to gas?
 Or conversely, they may wonder how much does it cost to convert an old gas water heater to an electric one?
 These thoughts always surface when we face the annoying problem of an old water heater not being able to do its job any longer.